 Covid19 has meant that the group has met exclusively online since March 2020.
 The ASI has supported members to build their capacity to use technology to continue their advocacy work.

 Video above of the first National Meeting of the Irish Dementia Working Group September 2019

 The IDWG is involved in a wide range of work and activities including:

 - Monitoring the implementation of Ireland’s first National Dementia Strategy

 - Awareness raising activities to fight stigma and improve the understanding of dementia including local and national media work

 - Sitting on a variety of National Steering Groups to influence public policy

-- Member of the European Working Group of People with Dementia, Ireland currently holds the position of Chair for this group
+- Member of the European Working Group of People with Dementia

 - Lobbying political representatives